 The Queensland Government's transport website TransLink, provides a detailed trip planning guide with fare calculators, timetables and suggestions on the best way to get between (almost) any two points in Queensland, right down to how far you have to walk to the bus stop.

 WHAT TO DO IN BRISBANE

-- Brisbane City Hall clock tower tour - this iconic landmark is free to tour and is open to the public seven days a week from 10am - 5pm.
+- Brisbane City Hall clock tower tour - this iconic landmark is free to tour and is open to the public.
 For more information click here.

 - Wheel of Brisbane - The Wheel of Brisbane offers a spectacular 360 degree panoramic view of Brisbane City from the heart of Brisbane's cultural, lifestyle and entertainment precinct, The Parklands, South Bank.
 For more information click here.

 - South Bank Precinct and Streets Beach - Australia's only beach in the middle of the city, Streets Beach is one of South Bank's most popular attractions.
 For more information click here.

 - Story Bridge Climb - The Story Bridge Adventure Climb is a soft adventure experience walk on top of the iconic structure.
 It's one of Brisbane's must-do leisure experiences and a spectacular way to discover the city and surrounding areas.
 For more information click here.

 - Loan Pine Koala Sanctuary - Lone Pine Koala Sanctuary is the world's first and largest koala sanctuary, with 80 years of experience and over 130 koalas.
 For more information click here.

 - QPAC - The Queensland Performing Arts Centre hosts world class entertainment in the Concert Hall, Lyric Theatre, Cremorne Theatre and the Playhouse.
 It's the second home to the state's leading performing arts companies - Queensland Theatre Company, Queensland Ballet, Queensland Orchestra and Opera Queensland.
 For more information click here.